 One of the most significant contributions by an African American slave was made by Philip Reid, who deciphered the puzzle of how to separate the five-piece plaster model of the Statue of Freedom.
 Today, he and countless others are recognized for the role they played in building this monumental and historic symbol of democracy.

-The marker is located towards the western end of the northern wall of Emancipation Hall where it is bathed in sunlight for a portion of each day and will not interfere with visitor flow.
+The marker is located towards the western end of the northern wall of Emancipation Hall in the Capitol Visitor Center (CVC) where it is bathed in sunlight for a portion of each day and will not interfere with visitor flow.
 The intensity of the daylight will enhance the visibility of tool marks on the presentation stone.

-The marker is open to all visitors to the U.S. Capitol Visitor Center, where visitors can learn more about the Capitol Building and its history.
+The marker is open to all visitors to the CVC, where visitors can learn more about the Capitol Building and its history.